acidbubbles/vam-director/README.md

 # Virt-A-Mate Director

-Controls where the "camera" is.
+Controls where the "camera" is by moving it to sequential Animation Pattern steps.
 Compatible with [Passenger](https://github.com/acidbubbles/vam-passenger) for moving in and out of POV mode.

 ## How to use

 1. Add the `Director.cs` file to an `Animation Pattern`.
-2. Check the `Active` checkbox in the plugin options to move the camera to the animation step each time a new one is activated.
+I suggest renaming the atom to `Director`.
-3. You can also use the `WindowCamera` option to link the camera, allowing you to place the camera yourself.
+2. Set the mode to `WindowCamera`, this will allow you to place the camera exactly where you want it.
-4. Optionally activate using a button, while resetting the animation, and stopping at the end of the animation for a one-time serie.
-5. If you want a step to use Passenger, add `DirectorStep.cs` to the step and select an atom.

-## Next steps

-1. Make it so that Passenger automatically enable ImprovedPoV if it's present
+3. Set the mode to `NavigationRig` to make the VR camera follow instead.

+You can trigger this with a `UIButton`, which can also reset the Animation Pattern time to zero, and then set the mode to WindowCamera.
+When the animation is complete, you can trigger it off.
+This will make a "Play" button that behaves more like a video control.

+You can also add the `DirectorStep.cs` file to an `Animation Step`, so when the animation reaches it, it will trigger the `Passenger.cs` plugin on another atom.
+You can use this to trigger a person's point of view during the animation.

 ## License